ibm-cloud-docs/power-iaas/vpmem.md

 - When you add vPMEM volumes to a VSI with AIX or Linux OS, the vPMEM volumes use memory in addition to the base memory.

 - When you add a vPMEM volume to a VSI that is created by using an SAP certified profile, consider the following points:
-  - SAP certified profile must support vPMEM volume.
+  - The selected SAP certified profile must support vPMEM volumes.
   - VSI profile memory is the total memory that includes the vPMEM volume.
   - You cannot resize VSI.